I'm Bored, Let's Go...

 Simple Ingredients for this Coconut Curry Cauliflower Soup

 Thai Coconut Curry Cauliflower Soup IngredientsI love curry paste from Mae Ploy.
 I have their green, red and yellow in my fridge.
 This recipe uses the yellow curry paste.
 The only other ingredient you may not typically have in your pantry is a can of coconut milk.
 Other than that, the recipe basically just calls for onions, garlic, stock, and cauliflower.
-I also added a bit of coconut palm sugar because I think it needed a touch of sweetness to balance it all out, but that’s optional.
+I also added a bit of coconut sugar because I think it needed a touch of sweetness to balance it all out, but that’s optional.
 Just give it a taste and adjust as you like.
 Then just blend the soup to puree it.
-I use an immersion blender which is so much easier than blending soup in a blender…and safer too.
+I use an immersion blender which is so much easier than blending soup in a regular blender…and safer too.
 Hot liquids in a blender can explode so you have to blend in small batches, or let the soup cool down.
 I loved this coconut curry cauliflower soup with shrimp that I roasted in the oven, some chopped cilantro and a sprinkle of red pepper flakes.
 I like things spicy…but if you don’t, leave it off!

 Print